bumoonio/BooWidgets/README.md

 ## Information

-This repository contains Javascript library in purpose to embed "Trade in Boo!" widgets easily in specific website served via <a href="https://jsdelivr.com">jsDelivr</a>.
+This repository contains Javascript library in purpose to embed deep linking widgets easily on a website served via <a href="https://jsdelivr.com">jsDelivr</a>.

 ## Trade Widget
 Append this tag on your website